Maureen Bradley: Awards and nominations

-Bradley has received recognition for her work in the film industry in numerous film festivals.
-Her web series, Freshman's Wharf, received a Leo Award in 2011.
-Her short film, Pants on Fire, was featured at the Worldfest/Houston International Film Festival and received a Golden Remi Award for Short Film Directing.
+Bradley has received recognition for their work in the film industry in numerous film festivals.
+Their web series, Freshman's Wharf, received a Leo Award in 2011.
+Bradley's short film, Pants on Fire, was featured at the Worldfest/Houston International Film Festival and received a Golden Remi Award for Short Film Directing.
 Bradley has also been recognized at the Philadelphia Gay and Lesbian Film Festival, Austin Gay and Lesbian Film Festival, Reelings Festival, Chicago, and the Santa Barbara Gay and Lesbian Film Festival.

-Her latest film Two 4 One has received numerous awards and nominations.
+Bradley's debut film Two 4 One has received numerous awards and nominations.
 Bradley was personally nominated for three Leo Awards for this film, including Best Motion Picture, Best Direction in a Motion Picture, and Best Screenwriting in a Motion Picture.
-She was also nominated for two awards at the Vancouver International Film Festival.
+They were also nominated for two awards at the Vancouver International Film Festival.
 Lead actor Gavin Crawford received the ACTRA Award for Outstanding Performance by a Male Actor, and Gabrielle Rose won a Leo Award for Best Supporting Performance by a Female in a Motion Picture.

 Additionally, artistic retrospectives based on Bradley's work have been created in cities across Canada.
 These retrospectives include Making Scenes (1999) and Out on Screen (1998), hosted respectively by Ottawa's Gay and Lesbian Film Festival and Vancouver's Queer Film and Video Festival.